xfiveco/generator-chisel/README.md

 Classes you can work with:

-- `\Chisel\WpExtensions` - use this class to extend Wordpress (register post types, taxonomies, etc.)
-- `\Chisel\Security` - default security settings for Chisel, you can change or extend security settings here.
+- `\Chisel\Media` - default media settings for Chisel, you can change or extend media settings here
+- `\Chisel\Post` - this class extends `\Timber\Post` class
 - `\Chisel\Performance` - class for optimizing performance, allows to setup which JS scripts should be deferred or asynced
-- `\Chisel\Site` - this class extends `\Timber\Site` class and is used to setup whole site
+- `\Chisel\Site` - this class extends `\Timber\Site` class and is used to setup whole site related configuration
+- `\Chisel\Security` - default security settings for Chisel, you can change or extend security settings here
-- `\Chisel\Post` - this class extends `\Timber\Post` class
+- `\Chisel\Extensions\DataType` - use this class to register custom post types and taxonomies
-- `\Chisel\TwigExtensions` - this class is used to extend Twig
+- `\Chisel\Extensions\Twig` - use this class to extend Twig functionality
+- `\Chisel\Extensions\Theme` - use this class to extend theme functionality

 If you want to add new custom class, you can copy and adjust one of the existing classes.
 Then load your class in `functions.php`